 What is implantation and when does it happen?

-As soon as the blastocyst implants, it emits the pregnancy hormone hCG, or Human Chorionic Gonadotropin, into the mother's bloodstream.
+As soon as the blastocyst implants, it emits the pregnancy hormone hCG (or human chorionic gonadotropin) into the mother's bloodstream.

 The hCG can first be detected in the blood about 3-4 days after implantation, and this is when a positive blood test can confirm a pregnancy.
 The urine pregnancy test becomes positive 1-2 days later.
-That is often several days before you expect your next period or around the time of a missed menstrual bleeding.
+That is often several days before you expect your next period or around the time of a missed menstrual period.

 This implantation calculator will give you the days you may likely experience implantation.
 It will also let you know when you can expect a pregnancy test to be positive.